 - Certified Student Organizations are not permitted to raise money in any manner.

-- Funding must be requested from the Dean of Student Services Office.
+- Funding for approved Student Organization events must be requested from the Dean of Student Services Office.

 - Fundraising for an outside philanthropic organization will be reviewed on a case-by-case basis.